 Many boards and senior management will be looking to their counsel and outside consultants for advice on how to prepare for these changes, most of which will most likely occur in time for the 2011 proxy season.
 That is why I have prepared a short version of Worth Reading on some thought leadership on financial reform that doesn’t include the politicians.
 I found the literature both enlightening and resourceful.

 Who knows?
 Maybe some of what was discussed by the Squam Lake Working Group on Financial Regulation and presented by the newly formed Ethics Metrics LLC may be used by regulators as they draw up the new rules.

-As a reminder, here is a rundown of the corporate governance measures in the final bill that is due to be signed by President Barack Obama next week [To see the whole bill, click here
+As a reminder, here is a rundown of the corporate governance measures in the final bill that is due to be signed by President Barack Obama next week [To see the whole bill, click here.]
+The bill would:

 • Give shareholders an advisory vote on executive pay

 • Give shareholders proxy access to nominate directors

 • Require companies to disclose chair and CEO structure

 • Establish standards calling for independent compensation consultant

 • Establish clawback language for executive compensation based on inaccurate financial statements.